Addison Criminal Defense Lawyer

-Trial: When negotiations are not successful, the trial will proceed.
+Trial.
+When negotiations are not successful, the trial will proceed.

 What Should I Do If I’m Arrested?

 You also have the right to a speedy trial.
 This ensures that you do not wait for long periods of time in jail before your first court date.
-However, your lawyer may decide to waive this right if they need more time to develop a solid defense.
+However, your lawyer may waive this right if they need more time to develop a solid defense.

 Choose an Experienced Addison Criminal Defense Lawyer